flexera-public/policy_templates/cost/superseded_instance_remediation/README.md

 ### Functional Details

 - This policy supports a single old-to-new instance type mapping.
 To apply this policy for multiple old-to-new instance type scenarios, the policy will need to be applied multiple times.
 This will allow for flexibility in managing applied policies.
-- The Exclude Tag parameter is a string value.
-Supply the Tag Key only.
-Tag Values are not analyzed and therefore are not need.
-If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.
+- The Exclude Tag parameter is a list value.
+Supply tags for instances you want excluded from the policy
 - Upon Approval, the Instances that appear in the Incident will be immediately stopped, resized, and started via Cloud Workflow.

 #### Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Disallowed Instance Type* - a single Amazon instance type that should be resized
+- *Disallowed Instance Type* - a single instance type that should be resized
-- *Superseded Instance Type* - the new Amazon instance type that instances should be resized to
+- *Superseded Instance Type* - the new instance type that instances should be resized to
 - *Exclude Tags* - A list of tags to filter out instances from being checked
 - *Email addresses* - A list of email addresses to notify